 10.1 How To Get Over Your Pride

-Instead of thinking that you need to prove the world wrong and do all it takes to appear perfect in the eyes of others, start being more honest with yourself.
+Instead of feeling like you have to prove yourself to the world or appear perfect, start being more honest with yourself.

 You are not perfect; no one is.